NOTE: Areas with blue text show the most recent market updates since the March Capital Highlights email.

 The ranking relationship (shown in Fig. 5) between the defensive SHUT sectors (“S”=Staples [a.k.a. consumer non-cyclical], “H”=Healthcare, “U”=Utilities and “T”=Telecom) and the offensive DIME sectors (“D”=Discretionary [a.k.a.
 Consumer Cyclical], “I”=Industrial, “M”=Materials, “E”=Energy), is one way to gauge institutional investor sentiment in the market.

-The average ranking of Defensive SHUT sectors fell to 12.5 from the prior week’s 11.3, while the average ranking of Offensive DIME sectors rose slightly to 13.5 from the proir week’s 13.8.
-The Defensive SHUT sectors have overtaken the Offensive DIME sectors by a decreased margin of just 1.
+The average ranking of Defensive SHUT sectors stayed at 11.8, the same as the prior week, while the average ranking of Offensive DIME sectors rose to 13 from the proir week’s 15.3 (mostly due to gains in the “E” of DIME – Energy.
+The Defensive SHUT sectors still have a slight lead over the Offensive DIME sectors.

 Note: these are “ranks”, not “scores”, so smaller numbers are higher and larger numbers are lower.